Movatterモバイル変換

 Concept in halakha (Jewish law)

-Mar'it-ayin (Mish.: מַרְאִית הָעַיִן; ModernHebrew:מַרְאִית-עַיִן 'appearance to the eye';Ashkenazic transliteration:maris ayin), is a concept inhalakha (Jewish law) which states that certain actions which mightseem to observers to be in violation ofJewish law, but in reality are fully permissible, are themselves not allowed due to rabbinic enactments that were put in place to prevent onlookers from arriving at a false conclusion.[1]
-For example, according to theTorah law, the blood of an animal is forbidden to eat, but the blood of a fish is permissible.
-However, according to the principle ofmarit ayin, it is forbidden to eat the blood of fish as an onlooker may believe the blood being eaten is from an animal, and may thus believe that animal blood is allowed to be eaten.[2]
+Mar'it-ayin (Mish.: מַרְאִית הָעַיִן; ModernHebrew:מַרְאִית-עַיִן 'appearance to the eye';Ashkenazic transliteration:maris ayin), is a concept inhalakha (Jewish law) which prohibits certain actions which mightseem to observers to be in violation ofJewish law, even if they are in fact permissible, in order to prevent onlookers from drawing false conclusions.[1]
+For example, according to theTorah law it is forbidden to eat the blood of an animal, but the blood of fish is permissible.
+However, according to the principle ofmarit ayin, it is forbidden to eat the blood of fish, as an onlooker might believe the blood is from an animal, and mistakenly conclude that eating animal blood is allowed.[2]

-According toOvadia Yosef, who was chiefSephardic rabbi of Israel,marit ayin applies only when the onlooker may mistakenly interpret the action as violating alaw given in the Torah.[3]
+According toOvadia Yosef, former chiefSephardic rabbi of Israel,marit ayin applies only when the onlooker might mistakenly interpret the action as violating alaw given in the Torah.[3]

 In private